hpkhanhloc/receipt-uploader/README.md

 ## Features

-- Upload images of receipts.
+- Upload single or multiple images of receipts.
 - Resize images to different resolutions (proportional scaling, not stretched).
+- Generate small, medium, and large thumbnails for each uploaded receipt.
 - List all uploaded receipts for a user.
 - Fetch specific receipts by ID, with optional resizing.
 - Built-in unit tests for services, models, and handlers.